arthurbcoelho/arthurbcoelho/README.md

-⚡ Fun fact: Profile photo is my favorite one.
-That's me in 2019 @ Chernobyl
+⚡ Fun fact: That's me in 2019 @ Chernobyl
 <!--
 **arthurbcoelho/arthurbcoelho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.